Consumption Partial Insurance in the Presence of Tail Income Risk: Identification

-There are no obvious linear dependencies across columns so the matrix is generally full rank and invertible.
-This is true also if the underlying distributions of shocks are Gaussian.}\textsuperscript{,}\footnote{The variance of consumption taste heterogeneity is identified from ${\E}((\Delta c_{it})^2)$.
+where square matrix $\mathbf{A}$ depends exclusively on the second, third, and fourth moments of income shocks.\footnote{The matrix of coefficients is given by }\textsuperscript{,}\footnote{The variance of consumption taste heterogeneity is identified from ${\E}((\Delta c_{it})^2)$.
 Its skewness and kurtosis enter the third and fourth moments of consumption growth.
-Those depend on higher than fourth-order moments of income, which we do not model, so they are generally not identified in the current setting.}
+Those depend on higher than fourth-order moments of income, which we do not model, so they are generally not identified in the current setting.} We establish in appendix \ref{SubAppendix::Identification_QuadraticConsumptionF} that matrix $\mathbf{A}$ is full rank --and hence invertible-- for \emph{any} distribution of income shocks other than Bernoulli (for which there is no empirical evidence anyway).\footnote{If the distributions of \emph{both} shocks are Bernoulli, then there exist some parameter configurations for which matrix $\mathbf{A}$ is not full rank.
+Assuming away Bernoulli distributions is thus an identifying assumption.} Identification of the parameters does \emph{not} require those shocks to be non-Gaussian; the matrix is invertible even if the distributions of shocks are normal and have the same variance between them (i.e., $\sigma_{\zeta_t}^2 = \sigma_{v_t}^2$).

+In the nonlinear specification, tail shocks exhibit a different pass-through compared to average shocks, regardless of the specific form of underlying income risk.
+As a result, their transmission parameters cannot be identified with second-order income moments alone.
+Skewness and kurtosis now become essential for identification, even if the income distribution is Gaussian.
+This is intuitive: we want to identify the impact of tail shocks, so we must use information on said tails.
+In appendix \ref{SubAppendix::Identification_QuadraticConsumptionF}, we explore how varying levels of income skewness and kurtosis influence the transmission parameters.

-As shown in section \ref{SubSec::Identification_Income}, the higher-order moments of income shocks are identified through the third and fourth moments of income.
-Therefore, the higher than second-order moments of income play an essential role in enabling the identification of the transmission parameters of the quadratic consumption function.
-Unlike the linear case, in other words, the transmission parameters in the generalized specification cannot be identified with second-order income moments alone.
-By contrast, no higher-order moments of consumption are needed; the identifying moments in \eqref{Eq::Quadratic_C_function_identification} are covariances between consumption growth and various powers of income growth.
-This is an advantage because, while in principle we may estimate higher than second-order moments of \emph{consumption} growth in the PSID, we cannot be certain how good these estimates are.
-This is in contrast to higher-order \emph{income} moments, for which \citet{Guvenen_Karahan_Ozkan_Song2021} serves as a natural benchmark given their use of administrative income data.
-We return to this point in section \ref{Sec::Empirical_Implementation}.
+Contrary to income, no higher-order moments of \emph{consumption} are needed; the identifying moments in \eqref{Eq::Quadratic_C_function_identification} are covariances between consumption growth and various powers of income growth.
+This is an advantage over quantile methods that require observing the \emph{entire} consumption distribution, e.g., ABB, because, while we may estimate higher moments of consumption growth in the PSID, there is yet no established population benchmark to assess them against.
+This is in contrast to higher \emph{income} moments, for which \citet{Guvenen_Karahan_Ozkan_Song2021} is a natural benchmark given their use of administrative population data.